hartwigmedical/serve/algo/README.md

 ## Version History and Download Links

 - Upcoming
-    - New datamodel with main change the separation of trials and efficacy evidence.
+    - Redesign SERVE datamodel to split trials from evidence and support complex profiles.
     - `CKB_EVIDENCE` and `CKB_TRIALS` are merged back into one source `CKB`.
     - iClusion is no longer supported.
 - [6.1.0](https://github.com/hartwigmedical/serve/releases/tag/serve-v6.1.0)